Why Do New Hens Need to Be Quarantined?

 2. Make sure the enclosure and coop have everything the new birds need, including a roosting perch, an egg-laying box, fresh food and water, and shelter from the elements.

 3. Ensure that no feathers, sawdust, dander, food or water from the quarantined new birds enter the main flock’s enclosure.

 4. Don’t wear the same shoes and clothes when tending the healthy and the ill birds.
 Infection can spread quickly, especially on your hands and the soles of your shoes.

 5. The new birds should be kept as far from the other chickens as possible.
 Ideally, they should be at least 10 metres (33 feet) from the main flock, and downwind as much as possible.
 However, this will not always be practical, and simply keeping the new chickens in a separate enclosure will be as far as many owners can go.
 If there is an enclosed building to keep them in, that’s perfect.
 Keeping the new birds upwind of the existing flock is even more important in these close-proximity set-ups.

 What to do if the quarantined chickens fall ill

 If any of the new birds become ill, you will need to identify the illness.
 If you are uncertain, call in expert help to assist with the diagnosis.
 Depending on the problem, the new chickens will need to be treated and isolated for another month or so.
 If the illness turns out to be avian flu or another lethal disease, the birds will have to be culled.
-In the case of the bird flu, check out our bird flu article for the latest advice.
+In the case of the bird flu, check out our What You Need to Know About Avian Flu in 2020/2021 article for the latest advice.